Popeye Theater with Mister Mac

-The Popeye Theater with Mister Mac is a local children's television show that aired on Cleveland's WKYC-TV from 1968 through 1971.
+The Popeye Theater with Mister Mac is a local children's television show that aired on Cleveland's WKYC-TV from 1968 until 1971.
 The program was hosted by a character named Aloysius T. MacGillicuddy (or Mister Mac), played by Cleveland actor Leif Ancker.

+Mister Mac's version is the second Popeye Theatre adaption in children's television in Cleveland, following the dissolvement of a first Popeye Theatre hosted by early Cleveland television duo Woodrow and Barnaby (later just Barnaby) that same year after two years.
+Several years after the Mister Mac version ended its run on June 19, 1971, a short-lived rebadged version of the Popeye Theatre made a reboot on WKYC's lineup in 1978, but its reboot ended its run by the end of the year.

 Mr. Mac lived in a tree and served as the "Commissioner of the Bureau of Elves, Leprechauns and Little People" in the "Department of Utter Confusion."
-Popeye cartoons were interspersed with comedy sketches featuring Mr. Mac and his upstairs neighbor, Clyde Moose.
+Popeye cartoons were interspersed with skits featuring Mr. Mac and his upstairs neighbor, Clyde Moose.
+Some earlier episodes contain runs of children's movies hosted by Mac himself, such as The Pied Piper of Hamelin and Mr. Bug Goes to Town.